VBA Ribbon Access

 It is built to be used as a global template, to be put in your Word StartUp folder, but that is not essential ffor it to work.
 The template has an icon on the QAT to invoke its code; it should appear at or near the end of your QAT depending on how you open it and what else you are running and has an icon showing three flags, the closest I could find to a ribbon.

-[link to the file on this site at Files/RibbonDemo.dotm]
+You can download it from here: [link to the file on this site at Files/RibbonDemo.dotm]

 I have been pleasantly surprised at the response to this page, but have been asked several times how my code can be adapted to automatically switch Ribbon Tabs when a document is opened.
 Rather than replying to individuals directly, I have decided to make another file available for downloading from here.
 This sample does not have the UserForm that the first one has, but it does have code in the Document_New and Document_Open Events, that switches to the Review tab; the tab name is hard coded, but easy to see, and change.

-[link to the file on this site at Files/TabSwitch.dotm]
+You can download this version from here: [link to the file on this site at Files/TabSwitch.dotm]